FVUS/wildkatze/_installation/(1) Download Wildkatze.md

  ```
  /home/savya/dravvya/openmpi110/bin/mpirun -np 4 /home/savya/dravvya/bin/wildkatze -l  /home/savya/dravvya/license/license.wildkatze.dat "$@"
  ```
+ We now set up the GUI script.

  #### GUI script  wildkatzeGUI.sh

  One shall replace the ``` $HOME ``` variable in **wildkatzeGUI.sh**.
 This script is used to launch the GUI.

+ ### Step 5 -- Solver in Console Mode